HeshuEU/likelib-hackathon/doc/http_specification.md

 	{
 		“from”: “<address encoded by base58>”,
 		“to”: “<contract address encoded by base58>”,
-		“message”: “<binary encoded(for call) data message ecnoded by base64>”, }
+		“timestamp”: <integer is seconds from epoch start>, “message”: “<binary encoded(for call) data message ecnoded by base64>”, “sign”: “<call hash signed by private key of sender(from address) encoded by base64 (see format notes for more information)>”
+	}

 response: